 My wife, Cynthia, an African American woman and doctor, succumbed to colon cancer in 2015 when she was just 56 — so I personally understand that cancer has no regard for a person’s socioeconomic status or skin color.
-That’s why it’s vital for all African Americans to know that help is available.
+That’s why it’s vital for all Black Americans to know that help is available.
 That’s especially important now, in the midst of this pandemic.

-The importance of screenings and early cancer detection is a critical message that we must share over and over again with Pittsburgh’s African American community.
+The importance of screenings and early cancer detection is a critical message that we must share over and over again with Pittsburgh’s Black community.
 In the medical community, we have to advance Pennsylvania as a state where uninsured women can get their mammograms, colonoscopies, and cervical cancer screenings done for free.

 How are you personally working to help address these issues?

 I first had to allow myself to be vulnerable enough to speak out on these issues as someone who has personally experienced great losses due to cancer.
 In addition to losing my wife, my mother died of breast cancer, and my sister was diagnosed with breast cancer in her 50s.